These Sour Cream Blueberry Muffins are bursting with fresh blueberries, with the most amazing crumb topping!

 Looking for more easy breakfasts?

-- 2 cups flour plus 1 tablespoon
+- 2 cups all purpose flour plus 1 tablespoon

 - 3 teaspoons baking powder

 - 1/2 teaspoon salt